bpftrace/bpftrace/docs/reference_guide.md

 This is the maximum number of probes that bpftrace can attach to.
 Increasing the value will consume more memory, increase startup times and can incur high performance overhead or even freeze or crash the system.

+### 9.5 `BPFTRACE_BTF`

+Default: None

+The path to a BTF file.
+By default, bpftrace searches several locations to find a BTF file.
+See src/btf.cpp for the details.

 ## 10. Clang Environment Variables